ronzhin-dmitry/ronzhin-dmitry.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome!
-My name is Dmitry, I am a mathematician, I specialize in discrete math and recieved my [PhD](https://istina.msu.ru/dissertations/425291875/) in 2022.
+My name is Dmitry, I am a mathematician, I specialize in discrete math and received my [PhD](https://istina.msu.ru/dissertations/425291875/) in 2022.
 I live in Moscow, teach in Moscow State University on the [Intelligent Systems chair](http://intsys.msu.ru/staff/ronzhin/) of the [faculty of mathematics and mechanics](https://math.msu.ru/) and also work as a CS researcher and engineer.
 Scope of my scientific interests includes, but not limited to discrete math, error correction coding, algorithms complexity and machine learning.

 ---